UgnisSoftware/design-system-builder/README.md

         onMount={function(definition, vdom, currentState, render, emitEvent, addListener){}}/>
 ```

+# Goals
-Goals (must be achieved before releasing 1.0v)
+Goals (must be reached before releasing 1.0v)
+  - [x] zero configuration, new apps don't need webpack or babel.
-  - first programming language that truly can be written on mobile
+  - [ ] editor works well on mobile
-  - first programming language that is easy to translate to other human languages
-  - zero configuration, use the web tool to build your app json or use it locally with 'npm install ugnis'
-  - simple, make right things easy to do.
-  - play nice with existing apps, can be introduced in small steps.
+  - [x] play nice with existing apps, can be introduced in small steps.
-  - powerful enough to write any application, Ugnis is written with Ugnis itself
+  - [x] powerful enough to write any application, Ugnis is written with Ugnis itself
-  - scalable for humans - show connections between state, events and view nodes,
+  - [ ] scalable for humans - show connections between state, events and view nodes,
         no need to go through thousands of line of code to build the mental mode, no need to grep action names.
-  - scalable for machines - application splitting by default
+  - [ ] scalable for machines - application splitting by default
-  - server side rendering
+  - [ ] server side rendering
-  - typesafe - there should be no runtime errors
+  - [ ] typesafe - there should be no runtime errors
-  - speed - Ugnis knows how view nodes are connected with the state, there is no need for virtual dom
+  - [ ] speed - Ugnis knows how view nodes are connected with the state, there is no actual need to use virtual dom

 Problems with javascript:
   - too many edge cases